Cedar River (Iowa River tributary): Geography

 The headwaters of the Cedar River are located in Dodge County, Minnesota, consisting of a west fork and middle fork approximately three miles northeast of the town of Blooming Prairie, and an east fork approximately one mile south of the town of Hayfield.
 It then flows into Mower County, Minnesota through the townships of Udolpho, Lansing, Austin (where Turtle Creek and Dobbins Creek join it), and Lyle.
 It then flows into Mitchell County, Iowa and Floyd County, Iowa with the endpoint being located in Louisa County, Iowa at the town of Columbus Junction, where it joins with the Iowa River which then winds its way to the Mississippi River.
 Despite being a tributary of the Iowa River, it appears larger than the Iowa River at their confluence point.
 Palisades-Kepler State Park is located on the Cedar River near Cedar Rapids.

 At Conesville, Iowa, the Cedar River is approximately 5,798 cubic feet per second.

 Cedar County, Iowa is named for the river.

 Major cities (with populations greater than 20,000) located along the Cedar River include Austin, Minnesota, Cedar Falls, Iowa, Waterloo, Iowa, and Cedar Rapids, Iowa.

 Flooding

 1993

 In 1993, the river flooded some areas of downtown Cedar Rapids.
 The river crested at 19.83 feet.
 This was the worst flood in Iowa's recorded history, before the Cedar River flooded again in 2008.

 2008

 In 2008, flooding of the river caused the evacuation of around 20,000 of Cedar Rapids' residents and flooded over 1,200 blocks of the city.
-Upriver, the Waterloo-Cedar Falls metropolitan area was less affected, thanks mainly to the large dikes that protect the downtowns of both cities.
+The Cedar River crested at 31.3 ft (19 feet above flood stage) Upriver, the Waterloo-Cedar Falls metropolitan area was less affected, thanks mainly to the large dikes that protect the downtowns of both cities.
 To the north, the flooding Cedar River collapsed Charles City's landmark suspension bridge, as well as destroying many homes and community parks.